-Finally, beginning on Christmas day of that year, the majority of the men from Company K, 47th Regiment, Pennsylvania Volunteers began to honorably muster out at Charleston, South Carolina, a process which continued through early January.
-Following a stormy voyage home, the weary, soon-to-be-civilians of the 47th Pennsylvania disembarked in New York City.
-They were then transported to Philadelphia by train where, at Camp Cadwalader on 9 January 1866, the 47th Pennsylvania Veteran Volunteers were officially given their discharge papers.
+Finally, beginning on Christmas Day of that year, the majority of the men from Company K, 47th Pennsylvania Veteran Volunteers began to honorably muster out at Charleston, South Carolina—a process which continued through early January.
+Following a stormy voyage home, the weary, soon-to-be-civilians disembarked in New York City, and were then transported to Philadelphia by train where, at Camp Cadwalader on 9 January 1866, they were officially given their final discharge papers.

 Many went on to live long full lives.
 Some, like their former commanding officer, Tilghman H. Good, contributed greatly to their communities.
 Far more faded quietly into the background, content to take up farming, carpentry or other trades to support their new and growing families.

 2. Berlin, Alfred, et. al. Proceedings and Papers Read Before the Lehigh County Historical Society.
-Allentown: 1922.
+Allentown, Pennsylvania: Lehigh County Historical Society, 1922.

 4. Camp Ford Prisoner of War Rosters.
 Tyler, Texas: Smith County Historical Society, 1864.

 5. Civil War Muster Rolls, in Records of the Department of Military and Veterans’ Affairs (Record Group 19, Series 19.11).
-Harrisburg: Pennsylvania Historical and Museum Commission.
+Harrisburg, Pennsylvania: Pennsylvania Historical and Museum Commission.

 6. Civil War Veterans’ Card File.
-Harrisburg: Pennsylvania State Archives.
+Harrisburg, Pennsylvania: Pennsylvania State Archives.

 7. Claims for Widow and Minor Pensions, in U.S. Civil War Widows’ Pension Files.
 Washington, D.C.: U.S. National Archives and Records Administration.

-10. Hauser, James.
+11. Hauser, James.
 A History of Lehigh County Pennsylvania From the Earliest Settlements to the Present Time including much Valuable Information for the use of Schools Families Libraries.
-Allentown: James Hauser, Pub; Jacks, The Printer, 1902.
+Allentown, Pennsylvania: James Hauser, Pub; Jacks, The Printer, 1902.

-11. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General (Record Group 92).
-College Park: U.S. National Archives and Records Administration.
+12. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General (Record Group 92).
+College Park, Maryland: U.S. National Archives and Records Administration.

-13. Pennsylvania Veterans’ Burial Index Cards.
-Harrisburg: Pennsylvania Department of Military and Veterans Affairs.
+14. Pennsylvania Veterans’ Burial Index Cards.
+Harrisburg, Pennsylvania: Pennsylvania Department of Military and Veterans Affairs.

-17. Schmidt, Lewis.
+18. Schmidt, Lewis.
 A Civil War History of the 47th Regiment of Pennsylvania Veteran Volunteers.
-Allentown: Self-published, 1986.
+Allentown, Pennsylvania: Self-published, 1986.

-18. Zurückgefehrt (return to Pennsylvania for reburial of remains of Captain George Junker, Henry A. Blumer, Aaron Fink and Henry Zeppenfeld), in Der Lecha Caunty Patriot.
-Allentown: 3 December 1862.
+21. “Zurückgefehrt“ (return to Pennsylvania for reburial of remains of Captain George Junker, Henry A. Blumer, Aaron Fink and Henry Zeppenfeld).
+Allentown, Pennsylvania: Der Lecha Caunty Patriot, 3 December 1862.